Poplar Bluff, Missouri: Colleges and universities

-Three Rivers College is located in Poplar Bluff and provides college courses along with career and technical programs.
-Three Rivers offers the same freshman and sophomore level classes as many four-year public universities.
+Three Rivers College is a community college located in Poplar Bluff.
+It provides college courses along with career and technical programs.
+Three Rivers offers freshman and sophomore level classes similar to many four-year public universities.
 The school colors are gold and black and its mascot is Rocky Raider.
-Three Rivers Basketball Coach Gene Bess has been recognized as the NJCAA "all time most winning Junior College coach".
+Three Rivers Basketball Coach Gene Bess has been recognized as the National Junior College Athletic Association (NJCAA) "all time most winning Junior College coach".